PiwikPRO/PPMS-PublicDocs/customer_data_platform/profile_attributes.rst

 key ``analytics.medium``.

-When creating custom attributes, either through UI or `Attributes API <../customer_data_platform/authorized_api/attributes.html#operation/post-settings-app-custom-attribute>`_, you specify from what event data key values will be collected.
+When creating custom attributes, either through UI or `Attributes API <../customer_data_platform/authorized_api/attributes.html#operation/post-settings-app-custom-attribute>`_, you specify from which event data key values will be collected.
 You can provide an event data key used by another attribute to collect the same data twice (potentially with different aggregations), or a new key to collect data independently.

-Events send through `Profile update API <../customer_data_platform/public_api/public_api.html#operation/post-profile-attributes>`_ may specify values for analytics event data keys, as well as those configured during creation of custom user attributes.
+Events send through `Profile update API <../customer_data_platform/public_api/public_api.html#operation/post-profile-attributes>`_ can specify values for analytics event data keys, as well as custom keys configured during creation of custom user attributes.
 This allows you to update profile data gathered from your website or enrich profiles with information from other sources, like a CRM system.

 Example profile update request body: